isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 </blockquote>
 <p>Through her years of experience, she emphasises to her team that transparency
-and resilience is key to building trust with patients and clinicians for successful study outcomes.</p>
-<p>She finds fulfillment in witnessing the growth of the individuals she
-mentored and patients she has encountered through the many studies.</p>
+and resilience is key to building trust with patients and clinicians for successful study outcomes.
+She finds fulfillment in witnessing the growth of the individuals she mentored and patients she has encountered through the many studies.</p>
 <p>Her love for nurturing others extends beyond the work environment; Geraldine
 fosters a collaborative spirit and camaraderie through team outings.</p>
 <p>Geraldine and her team's favourite bonding activity is belting out tunes